google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-If you have not downloaded the repository, installed Node, and started a local server, follow the instructions in [Setting up the labs](setting-up-the-labs).
+If you have not downloaded the repository and installed the  [LTS version of Node.js](https://nodejs.org/en/), follow the instructions in [Setting up the labs](setting-up-the-labs.md).

+If you don't have a preferred local development server, install the Node.js `http-server` package:

+    npm install http-server -g

+Navigate into the __indexed-db-lab/app__ directory and start the server:

+    cd indexed-db-lab/app
+    http-server -p 8080 -a localhost -c 0

+You can terminate the server at any time with `Ctrl-c`.

-Open your browser and navigate to __localhost:8080/indexed-db-lab/app__.
+Open your browser and navigate to __localhost:8080/__.